zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 **Usage:**

-This function returns the largest integral value not greater than the argument.
+Returns the largest integral value not greater than the argument.

 **Parameter description**: